vikfroberg/cv/README.md

 ### Consultant
 *June 2015 - February 2016*

-Worked as a consultant helping clients including Volvo CE, IHM Business School, Lindholmen and Ebeco.
+Worked as a consultant helping clients including Volvo CE and IHM.

 - Lead the development of a commenting system similar to Facebook's written in React for Volvo CE's innovation platform.